The Vermont Town Meeting Tradition: A Conversation with Former Governor Jim Douglas

 February 21, 2022

-Town Meeting Day in Vermont is right around the corner.
-On the first Tuesday in March, Vermonters have traditionally gathered to cast their votes on local issues.
+The Vermont Town Meeting tradition is deeply rooted in the fabric of the Green Mountain State.
+On the first Tuesday in March, Vermonters gather to cast their votes on local issues.

 Town meeting participation in Vermont has been on the decline for several decades.
 Of course, the pandemic has further complicated matters.
 And former Governor Jim Douglas is worried that the Vermont town meeting tradition—a cornerstone of local democracy—might simply fade away.